 This topic will deal with how to draw a shark in a way to create a shark drawing.
-Specifically, we will deal with how to draw shark features and then refining it to form a realistic picture of this magnificent animal.
+Specifically, we will deal with how to draw shark features and then refining it to form a realistic picture of this magnificent and dangerous animal.

 A shark is an animal that is mostly feared in western cultures.
 With its large mouth and sharp teeth, media will portray them as something akin to a dangerous eating machine.
+Never go swimming when these animals are close by!

 Despite this, we are fascinated with this animal.
 When we look into them in more details, only a few species are aggressive to people.
 There have been efforts to capture these animals for study in aquariums.